 John Hancock Observation Deck

-The John Hancock Building, formerly the Sears Tower, is one of Chicago’s most iconic structures.
+The John Hancock Building is one of Chicago’s most iconic structures.
 And, nothing is quite like the building’s observation deck, which on a clear day can allow you to see up to 80 miles away.
 This building is the third largest in the city, but thanks to its history, it is the one everyone wants to visit.
 Believe it or not, it takes just 40 seconds for the building’s elevator to take you from the ground level to the observation deck, which sits 1,000 feet above the street.

 875 N Michigan Ave.